tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Forge-Hot

-_Recharge 6+:_ When an attacker misses you with an odd roll, you inflict 5 ongoing fire damage on that enemy (champion: 10 ongoing; epic: 15 ongoing).
+_Recharge 6+:_ When an attacker misses you with an odd roll, you inflict 5 ongoing fire damage on that enemy, 10 ongoing at champion tier, and 15 ongoing at epic tier.

 **Quirk:** Always uncomfortably chilly, even in the hottest conditions.